Emiliano Velázquez

-Emiliano Daniel Velázquez Maldonado (born 30 April 1994) is an Uruguayan professional footballer who plays as a central defender for Mexican club Juárez.
+Emiliano Daniel Velázquez Maldonado (born 30 April 1994) is an Uruguayan professional footballer who plays as a central defender for Danubio.

 Club career

 Danubio

 Born in Montevideo, Velázquez graduated from local Danubio F.C.'s youth system, and made his first-team debut on 3 June 2012, starting and being sent off in a 2–1 away loss against C.A.
 Bella Vista.
 It was his maiden appearance of the campaign.

 Velázquez appeared regularly in the 2012–13 season, appearing in 24 matches (all starts, 2106 minutes of action), as his side finished dead last in Apertura but was fifth in Clausura.
 On 31 August 2013, he scored his first professional goal, netting the last of a 2–1 away win against Liverpool F.C.
 Montevideo; he was an ever-present figure during the club's winning campaign.

 Atlético Madrid

 On 27 August 2014, Velázquez signed a five-year deal with Atlético Madrid, and the following day he was loaned to Getafe CF for the 2014–15 season.
 He made his La Liga debut on 28 September, starting in a 1–0 home win against Málaga CF.

 Velázquez scored his first goal in the main category of Spanish football on 21 December, netting the last in a 1–1 draw at Granada CF. After contributing with 27 appearances and avoiding relegation, his loan was extended for another year on 2 July 2015.

 After an unassuming loan spell at Primeira Liga side S.C.
 Braga, Velázquez returned to Getafe on 26 July 2017, also in a one-year loan deal.
 On 24 August, however, he joined Segunda División club Rayo Vallecano on a season-long loan from the latter.